Network Spotlight

 Ben loves knowing that the work of the PFDN is helping people improve their quality of life.
 Clean data, well-analyzed, can lead to valid and repeatable results that can influence medical practice.
 He also really loves working with such a diverse team of medical doctors and scientific professionals that show such dedication to helping people and wanting to move the field forward.

-Tucker Brenzier leads the development of the PFDN research systems and helps improve operations using data insights.
+Tucker Brenizer leads the development of the PFDN research systems and helps improve operations using data insights.
 More specifically, Tucker works with a group of programmers, analysts, and data managers to find the most efficient and cost-effective ways to meet the PFDN’s systems and data management needs.
 The key to success in this goal is the regular feedback that is received from the PFDN coordinators and collaborators, for whom he is sincerely grateful

 Tucker has been with the PFDN since 2021.
 He has genuinely enjoyed learning from the other members of the RTI Team and getting to know our many site collaborators.